-- I have tried to mass deploy Parallels Desktop to Macs with macOS 10.13 High Sierra installed, but the deployment was not successful - install failed.
+- I have tried to mass deploy Parallels Desktop to Macs with macOS 10.13 High Sierra (and above) installed, but the deployment was not successful - install failed.

-Parallels Desktop system (kernel) extensions were automatically blocked by the new macOS High Sierra security feature.
+Parallels Desktop system (kernel) extensions were automatically blocked by the new macOS security feature introduced in High Sierra.
 See Apple's KB Prepare for changes to kernel extensions in macOS High Sierra for more details.

 spctl kext-consent add 4C6364ACXT